freeCodeCamp/classroom-mode-archived/README.md

 We envision a multitude of communities around the world empowering themselves to learn coding.
 Our goal is to foster community learning.

+## Values

+We strive to create a supportive learning environment for our contributors where they can find mentors as well as mentor others.
+We do this by encouraging pair programming as well as group coding sessions over zoom.

+We take a data driven approach towards designing this product based on user feedback.
+We practice the principles of Lean Startup.

 ## Contributing

 We welcome pull-requests from freecodecamp campers.
 Please follow [these steps](.github/CONTRIBUTING.md) to contribute.